 The Government of Delhi is committed towards creating a progressive business environment.
 The new Industrial Policy 2010-21 aims to provide a conducive environment for knowledge-based and hi-tech IT/ITeS industries in Delhi.

 Delhi has a large skill base.
-30 per cent of the workforce is qualified for occupations such as engineering, medicine, law, and consultancy.
+30% of the workforce is qualified for occupations such as engineering, medicine, law, and consultancy.
 Among all the states, Delhi has the largest share of skilled workforce, making it suitable for knowledge-based economic activities such as IT/ITeS, designing, R&D and financial services.

-- The Delhi government has set up a Business Facilitation Council (BFC) to facilitate single-window clearances from various departments for establishing industrial enterprises in a time-bound manner.
+- Delhi Government has set up a Business Facilitation Council (BFC) to facilitate single-window clearances from various departments for establishing industrial enterprises in a time-bound manner.

 - Small-scale industries registration has been simplified and replaced by memorandum under MSMED Act 2006.
 Further, filing of the memorandum is optional for micro, small and medium manufacturing enterprises, and micro and small service enterprises.

 - Housing and Urban Development are the priority sectors in the development planning process of Delhi.
 In January 2021, Delhi Development Authority (DDA) launched its 2021 housing scheme for the sale of 1,354 flats, mostly in the High-Income Group (HIG) and Middle-Income Group (MIG) categories.

 - Delhi Development Authority has approved a new land pooling policy, which is expected to result in five more subcities, such as Dwarka, Rohini and Narela, in other urban extension areas.
 The new policy would ensure that the private sector is involved in the development of new urban extension areas in the cities.